asmcup/runtime/README.md

 and run it.
 This will launch the Sandbox which allows you to write, compile, and debug your robot. **You need to have Java 8 installed to run the Jar file.**

-You can find sample bots to try out over [here](https://github.com/asmcup/bots).
+You can find sample bots to try out over [here](https://github.com/asmcup/bots), and there's a [first steps](https://github.com/asmcup/runtime/wiki/Programming) guide.

 asmcup.jar also has command line tools: